SIBarcodeNetwork/ReadtheDocsMaster/Docs/extraction_plates.rst

 .. figure:: /images/new_extraction_plate.png
   :align: center

 A new window will open displaying a map of a 96 well extraction plate.
-The FIMS data must be uploaded to an empty extraction plate so that the each specimen's field data is correctly associated with that same specimen's laboratory workflow.
+The FIMS data must be uploaded to an empty extraction plate so that each specimen's field data is correctly associated with that same specimen's laboratory workflow.

 .. figure:: /images/empty_extraction_plate.png
   :align: center